The Gentlemen's Alliance Cross: School staff

 The warden and principal at Imperial Academy, and a friend of Haine and the Postman.

 Media

 Manga

-Written and illustrated by Arina Tanemura, The Gentlemen's Alliance Cross premiered in the September 2004 issue of Ribon where it ran for 47 chapters until its conclusion in the June 2008 issue.
+Written and illustrated by Arina Tanemura, The Gentlemen's Alliance Cross premiered in the September 2004 issue of Ribon where it ran for 47 chapters until its end in the June 2008 issue.
 The individual chapters were collected and published in 11 tankōbon volumes by Shueisha.
 Tanemura had named the series after the song "Shinshi Dōmei" by Hiroko Yakushimaru but added the word "cross" at the end.

 The series is licensed for English language release in North America by Viz Media which published the first volume on March 6, 2007; eleven volumes have been released as of April 2010.
 It is licensed in France by Kana.

 Starting in June 2015, The Gentlemen's Alliance Cross was reprinted in seven bunkoban volumes with new covers.